AP Explains: How storm surges build up, destroy and kill

 The deadliest hurricanes to hit the U.S. mainland killed most of their victims with storm surge, including 2005's Katrina, said Jeff Masters, meteorology director at Weather Underground.

 But last year, even with hurricanes Harvey, Irma and Maria, no one in the United States died of storm surge, the National Oceanic and Atmospheric Administration announced .
 It was the first year that the hurricane center had started new storm surge warnings.
-Mostly people are getting better evacuating, with three-quarters of the Florida Keys fleeing before Irma, Masters said.
+Mostly people are getting better at evacuating, with three-quarters of the Florida Keys fleeing before Irma, Masters said.

 Storm surge is also the source of vast amounts of damage.
 Masters estimated that storm surge caused at least $3 billion in damage, compared with maybe $1 billion for wind damage.
 Damaged or destroyed buildings are often rebuilt in the same surge-prone areas, with government aid, he said.